 | Macro (100k–1M) | Expands reach quickly | YouTubers, TikTok athletes |

-💬 Instead of paying millions for one athlete, Gymshark built a global team of real fans who lived the lifestyle.
+Instead of spending everything on one celebrity, Gymshark built a network of creators who actually lived the fitness lifestyle.

-Each platform serves a unique role in Gymshark’s content strategy:
+Each platform plays a different role in Gymshark’s strategy.

 | Platform | Strategy | Purpose |